 If you volunteer as a host for our Nightstop service, you can decide which nights of the month you are available, and we will call if a young person near you needs help.
-Our Nightstop hosts are given a nightly allowance of £18.50 to help pay for an evening meal and breakfast and other out-of-pocket expenses.
+Our Nightstop hosts are paid £18.50 for every night they have a young person to stay.
+This is to help cover the costs of hosting, for example, providing an evening meal and breakfast.

 In Supported Lodgings, the young person is a lodger in your home and pays a contribution towards bills.
 We also pay our longer-term hosts £130 per week (as taxable income).

 Hosting is safe.
 We take referrals from different agencies in the region and we do not offer any young person a place before they have been through a full assessment.
 This includes a Police National Computer (PNC) check.

 Support at all times